 CALL-OFF EXPIRY DATE: [Insert Day Month Year]

 CALL-OFF INITIAL PERIOD: [Insert Years, Months]

+CALL-OFF OPTIONAL EXTENSION PERIOD: [Insert Years, Months]

 CALL-OFF DELIVERABLES

 The Goods to be procured by a Buyer under a Call-Off Contract shall be renewable energy from the form(s) of generation permitted in this Order Form and associated Environmental Attributes.
 In particular, the Supplier shall physically deliver to the Buyer the Buyer's Percentage of Electrical Energy produced by the Facility or Facilities subject to the Call-Off Contract and all of the Environmental Attributes associated with that Electrical Energy.